-Two of our four special presentations were structured to have producers actively participating as workshop/field days.
-Instruction along with question and answer sessions provided one-on-one interactions between the engaged consumer and the Farmer/Rancher.
+Two of our four special presentations were field days.
+Instruction along with question and answer sessions provided one-on-one interactions between the engaged consumer and the Farmer/Rancher host.
 This educational component was planned for strengthening the local food system.

 We included ten Hoosier Harvest Market farmer/ranchers in the first year of outreach activities.
 We look forward to the second year which will open more opportunities due to the expansion into a weekly distribution.
 We feel confident the growth is an indicator of the need for and consumer acceptance of this model.

 One of the beautiful things to happen during our first year was to experience professional support from community groups.
 Notably helpful was the constant support of an agricultural professional who integrated his established educational program with ours.
 We also benefited from his networking efforts with other professional institutions on our behalf for educational support staff at our workshops and produce materials.